UNHCR-NGO Toolkit for Practical Cooperation on Resettlement: 1. Operational Activities - Participatory Assessments: Definitions and FAQs

 Protection risks faced by people of concern should be discussed and considered holistically.
 Reviewing and analyzing protection risks, priorities and solutions through Participatory Assessments therefore requires an interdisciplinary approach.

 UNHCR ensures that multifunctional teams include the wider circle of actors on the ground, including NGO partners.
 A multifunctional team is, at a minimum, composed of staff specialized in protection, programme and community services.
 Ideally, it should include female and male staff, both national and international and of different levels.

 By participating together in a process where partners build shared understanding, ownership and responsibility for achieving common operational goals for the benefit of the persons of concern, relations between UNHCR and NGO partners in UNHCR's operations are further enhanced.

 c) How can NGOs engage in Participatory Assessments with UNHCR?

 There are various ways NGOs can engage in Participatory Assessments with UNHCR depending on the operational contexts.
 The following examples provide key areas where NGO engagement is particularly useful.

 Enhance wider Participatory Assessment through access to the wider urban community

 The main challenges in conducting a Participatory Assessment in a non-camp setting involving urban refugees are identifying ways of establishing regular contact with people of concern, gathering reliable data, and building a complete picture of the protection risks.
-In such cases, the key to applying Participatory Assessment successfully is to identify the best methods of reaching members of the community.
+In such cases, the key to applying a Participatory Assessment successfully is to identify the best methods of reaching members of the community.
 Access to the wider urban community can be gradually established through NGO involvement.
 NGOs can assist in making contact with urban refugee women and men already known to them and find out more about informal meeting places and networks through which a wider Participatory Assessment can be conducted.

 Participate in a Multifunctional Team to conduct Participatory Assessment